Emik03/wawa/apidocs/wawa.Recall/wawa.Recall/Selected/Defocus.md

 namespace: [wawa\.Recall](../../wawa.Recall.md)<br />
 assembly: [wawa\.Recall](../../../wawa.Recall.md)

-Gets the `Action` that is called whenever the module is defocused, this is when a different selectable becomes the focus or the module has been backed out of\.
+Gets the `System.Action` that is called whenever the module is defocused, this is when a different selectable becomes the focus or the module has been backed out of\.

 ```csharp